ignite/cli/docs/guide/interchange/05-mint-and-burn-voucher.md

 )

-// isIBCToken checks if the token came from the IBC module func isIBCToken(denom string) bool {
+// isIBCToken checks if the token came from the IBC module
+// Each IBC token starts with an ibc/ denom, the check is rather simple func isIBCToken(denom string) bool {
   return strings.HasPrefix(denom, "ibc/")
 }